I'm allergic to gluten. Do you have any recipes for me?

 Distributor in France: OLF via Relay H.

-Contact me via the Contact Form or by email jill(at)madaboutmacarons.com where I’ll be happy to answer you as soon as I can.
+Contact me either via the Contact Form or by email jill(at)madaboutmacarons.com or directly under the relevant (recipe) post where I’ll be happy to answer you as soon as I can.
+Don’t forget I live in France so allow for the time difference.

 Glossary of UK-US Baking Terms